Surprisingly, breast cancer isn’t the number one cause of cancer death in women.

 Did you know that lung cancer is the number one cause of cancer death in women?

-Lung cancer affects both men and women — and shockingly, it kills more than breast, colon and prostate cancers combined.
-To determine who is at risk and why, we spoke with Jorge J. Nieva, MD, associate professor of clinical medicine at the USC Norris Comprehensive Cancer Center at Keck Medicine of USC, to learn about the common misconceptions about lung cancer.
+Lung cancer affects both men and women — and it accounts for more deaths than breast, colon and prostate cancers combined.
+To determine who is at risk and why, we spoke with Jorge Nieva, MD, associate professor of clinical medicine at the Keck School of Medicine of USC, to learn about the common misconceptions about lung cancer.

 The misconception is that everybody with lung cancer dies.
-The landscape is changing and now we are seeing survival rates increase.
-This is due to a new treatment called immunotherapy, where patients receive intravenous drugs with limited side effects that are typically associated with chemotherapy.
-About 20 to 25 percent of Keck Medicine of USC lung patients are long-term survivors because of this new therapy.
+The landscape is changing, and now we are seeing survival rates increase.
+This is due to a new treatment called immunotherapy, wherein patients receive intravenous drugs with limited side effects that are typically associated with chemotherapy.
+About 20% to 25% of Keck Medicine of USC lung patients are long-term survivors because of this new therapy.

 Call for an Appointment